rockset/rockset-js/packages/cli/README.md

 ## `rockset local:queryLambda:list`

-List all of the entities in the current project.
-Note: this does not list entities on remote.
-For that, please use
+list all of the Query Lambdas in the current project

 ```
 USAGE